ianstewart1/project-5-8-teamalfalfa/project-5/README.md

 Each team member was a developer and designer.
 On this project, we were easily able to schedule times to meet as we went, but on future projects we may want to block off a regular coding session each week so that we have to coordinate less.
 Overall, paired-programming worked incredibly well to write quality code quickly.
 We also all realized the value in spending a signficant amount of time designing before coding--we knew better where we were going from the beginning.
 Nevertheless, there were some times when the two pair-programming teams did not commuicate effecitvely and ended up with small conflicts that we had to resolve after the fact.
 We will hold more frequent chek-ins between pairs about each pair's responsibilities, in particular after a pair commits their code.

+_This is a common problem in agile software development!
+You might consider instituting a regular [Stand up meeting](https://en.wikipedia.org/wiki/Stand-up_meeting)._